 When growth requires change

 ARPRO is an architectural design, construction and project management company in Bogota, Colombia, that will soon complete Atrio, its most ambitious project in 41 years.
-Atrio is comprised of two towers: the North Tower will feature mixed-use commercial development and the South Tower will be the tallest structure in Colombia — at 67 floors and 268 metres.
+Atrio comprises two towers: The North Tower will feature mixed-use commercial development, and the South Tower will be the tallest structure in Colombia – at 67 floors and 268 meters.

 As the scale of ARPRO’s buildings expanded, so did the challenges of internally managing documents and information, as well as managing clear communication with stakeholders and partners.
 When ARPRO was finishing the initial drawings for Atrio, it requested that Ellisdon, a Canadian steel manufacturer, supply the building materials.

 Ellisdon then introduced ARPRO to Bluebeam Revu as a way to mark up and collaborate on PDF project plans.
 Once the designers at ARPRO began using Revu, they immediately saw the advantages for design and collaboration.
 The designers also found in it the solution to handling the rapidly growing volume of documents necessary for large projects such as Atrio.
 Revu was exactly the solution that ARPRO was seeking, but ARPRO still had the test of implementing a wholly new approach to the daily work of its team.